frizensami/plagiarism-basic/README.md

 ## Usage
 Some setup is required:
 1. Two folders need to be created anywhere, a "trusted" folder and an "untrusted" folder.
+As an example of how they should be structured, check the `testfiles/cs-corpus` directory of the GitHub repository.
-1. The "trusted" folder may contain any number of files in its top level directory.
+1. The "trusted" folder may contain any number of files in its top-level directory.
 Each file will be treated as a separate trusted source of text.
 This is where you might put the text of the top 10 Google search results, for e.g.
-1. The "untrusted" folder may contain any number of files in its top level directory.
+1. The "untrusted" folder may contain any number of files in its top-level directory.
 Each file will be treated as a separate untrusted source of text.
 This is where you would put each separate "submission" from a student, for e.g.
 1. The files in both folders must only contain UTF-8 interpretable text.
 The name of the file will be used in the output of the program, so naming the files appropriately is a good idea.
 1. After these steps are done, the `plagiarism-basic` executable can be run and the path to these folders can be specified in the arguments to the executable.
 ```